 May 2008: A man from Penrith and another from Skipton have been fined £200 each after hunting a fox with a dog and causing a dog to enter a badger sett.
 John Joseph Bowman, 19, of Lakeland View, Greengill, Penrith and William Smith, 27, of Keighley Road, Skipton pleaded guilty to both charges before Carlisle magistrates.
 Both men were prosecuted by the RSPCA under the Hunting Act 2004 after admitting their motivation for visiting the land with the dogs had been to find a fox.

-January 2008: Huntsman William Goffe and Whipper-in Gary Bradley of the Minehead Harriers pleaded guilty to illegal hunting in a private prosecution brought by the League Against Cruel Sports.
+Jan 2008: Huntsman William Goffe and Whipper-in Gary Bradley of the Minehead Harriers pleaded guilty at Bridgwater Magistrates' Court to illegal hunting in a private prosecution brought by the League Against Cruel Sports.
 Both were fined £300 and each asked to pay £500 towards legal costs.
 Gary Bradley, who rode a horse at a monitor, also pleaded guilty to a public order charge and has been fined £100.